 - Phase three – Testing & Commissioning

-The construction of the substation will commence as soon as the pre-load has been removed and design has been completed and approved.
-The construction is anticipated to take a full year from April 2020 to April 2021.
+The construction of the substation has commenced and is anticipated to be complete by October 2022.
 During this time, there will be some significant construction noise levels at various points.
 We thank you for your patience during this time.

 We will endeavor to minimize disruption as much as possible.
 However, as with any construction project, some disruption is inevitable.